How does the school know if I need extra help?

 Are there staff in college who have had special training to help young people who need extra help?

 The majority of staff at St Dominic’s are experienced, knowledgeable and well qualified.
 New members of staff are given a full and thorough induction programme and on-going Continuing Professional Development to ensure that all your needs are met and you are able to live a fulfilling, independent life and take your rightful place in Society.

 If I have difficulty in taking part in activities what different arrangements can be made?

-At St Dominic’s there are a range of activities across the waking day for pupils and students to join in.
+At St Dominic’s there are a range of activities for pupils and students to join in.
 Your tutor, therapist or behaviour and inclusion leader will ensure that you have access to an activity/ies of your choice.
 We are always prepared to listen to ideas for new activities; so we would welcome your ideas.

 What help is there to help me get ready to start college?

 Following your assessment, the admission process to the school will start in conjunction with your Local Authority.
 The school will collate information about your needs, interests, levels and aspirations and be in close contact with you and your family to ensure you have all the information you need to feel comfortable on your first day.
 Information is tailored to each individual pupil and student as everyone is different.